seanwhite674/FinalYearProject/README.md

 - Compared **pointwise predictions** (MAP estimates) with **marginalised posteriors** (integrated over hyperparameter uncertainty).
   - Marginalisation widened credible intervals but didn’t significantly improve accuracy.
   - The **pointwise RBF–Matern model** was chosen for efficiency.

+- The below Graph shows the uncertainty associated with each hyper-parameter.
+A single tall peak indicates less uncertainty.
+A wider peak or two peaks indicates much more uncertainty around the optimal hyperparameters.

 <img width="1431" height="713" alt="image" src="https://github.com/user-attachments/assets/431d3830-4cd0-48fc-a7f6-1b5eea9e459d" />

+  **Notes:**
+- σ²_f₁ and σ²_f₂ are the **signal variances** for each kernel — they scale the amplitude of the model.
+- “Length Scales” correspond to each input dimension in the reduced 4D parameter space.

 ---